kwameopareasiedu/react-simple-widgets/docs/file-picker.md

 # FilePicker

-The FilePicker widget allows you to select a file from the device.
+The `FilePicker` widget allows you to select a file from the device.
 When triggered, it launches a dialog that allows you to either launch a file select dialog or drag and drop a file from the device.
 FilePicker makes uses dialogs to provide the picker and thus requires a [DialogProvider](./dialog-provider.md) ancestor to be available up the component tree.

 ## API

 ### FilePicker

-File picker is a [controlled widget](https://reactjs.org/docs/forms.html#controlled-components) so your app can define it's state.
+This widget is a [controlled widget](https://reactjs.org/docs/forms.html#controlled-components) so your app can define it's state.

 ```jsx